blemmyes/final-project/idea.md

 Is there a correlation between the time it takes for the «Böög's» head to explode and a good weather in the subsequent summer (warm temperatures and low precipitation)?

+## Related Questions

+TODO: find and formulate related minor questions

+- what is "good weather"?
+- does rain correlate with high temperatures?